bbauska/UC-Davis-JS-Basics/readme.md

 For example, if our random number gave us a zero and we add five to it, we'll get a five.
 If we got a one and we add five to it, we'll get a six, all the way up to 10.
 So that will give us our random numbers between five and 10 if we add the min value to this final number here.
-Let's go ahead and add that in there and see what we get.
+Let's and add that in there and see what we get.
 Var finalNum equals min plus roundedRandomVal, and we can console.log that out.
 Come back and check it, and you can see now I'm getting random numbers that can go as high as 10 and as low as five, and our random number generator is actually working, which